d-murphy/nysdrillteams/README.md

 ### To Do

-* add mdws to all other controllers
 * add login and integrate with sessionAdmin;
+* add logout and use deleteSession;
+* make a users controller db and server with 3 layers

 * make a separate endpoint with lowest auth for link adders.
 * db backups?